Background

 Timely and culturally appropriate access to records is essential to healing for many Stolen Generations survivors, but access is inconsistent and inequitable, particularly across state and territory borders.

-Records connect Stolen Generations survivors with their family histories and identities
+Records Connect Stolen Generations survivors with their family histories and identities

 Contemporary and historical records held by various governments and agencies — such as archives, libraries, and registries (births, deaths, and marriages) — as well as in private collections are vital resources for Stolen Generations survivors and their families.